-Emphasis on English communication for life science, with support for attendance at international scientific meetings for students.
+Emphasis on English communication for life science, with support for attendance at international scientific meetings

+It is now very important to give seminars in English, especially scientific presentations at international meetings.
+Historically, however, the graduate schools in our country scarcely cared about the development of English communication skills for students.
 Our school has been emphasizing the development of communication skills in English.
 We encourage and financially support our students to give talks at international conferences abroad.
 We also give them advice for their presentation skills.